onlyjazz/flask-docs/docs/api_introduction.md

 Each API environments has its own swagger UI - like https://api.flaskdata.io/swagger/

-There are a few specs, Select the relevant spec for API using.
+There are a few specs, select the relevant spec for API using.

 For using FlaskData API by swagger you need to click on "Try it out" of the relevant API.